The role sharing in decommissioning and contaminated water management of Fukushima Daiichi NSP

 The decommissioning of severely damaged reactors like those at the Fukushima Daiichi NPS is unprecedented in history.
 The process therefore calls for research and development of new technologies and technical systems.

-In order to avoid delays in on-site decommissioning work, the NDF is involved in planning the systematic promotion of required R&D. The NDF also engages in progress management and evaluation of these plans.
+In order to avoid delays in on-site decommissioning work, the NDF is involved in planning the systematic promotion of required R&D, and engages in progress management, evaluation, etc., of these plans.

 4. Dissemination of Information

-The NDF disseminates knowledge and information obtained in the course of implementing strategies to decommission the damaged reactors widely in Japan and abroad.
+The NDF disseminates knowledge and information obtained in the course of implementing strategies to decommission the damaged reactors widely , and facilitates further understanding of the current situation at the Fukushima Daiichi NPS by working on bilateral communication with the regional society.